Sustainable Design Practices

-Our goal is to connect the dots of good design, satisfying customer expectations, and reducing or eliminating the high energy toll the Internet takes on the environment.
+Our goal is to connect the dots of good design, satisfy customer expectations, and reduce or eliminate the high energy toll the Internet takes on the environment.
 To that end, we have come up with seven best practices that serve this purpose.

 Basically, we strive to make fast, clean, secure, and effective websites.

 Once you’ve gone to the effort of attracting visitors the next thing that is most important is to retain, engage and convert those visitors, even if it’s something as simple as getting them to read your blog.
 Your visitors may only wait 1 or 2 seconds for your website to load.
 If it takes longer than 5 seconds you’re cooked.

 If your website loads slowly and visitors leave to other sites you may never be able to share that information with your intended audience.
 And that would be a shame.